jacques/plutus-public-api-docs/source/includes/_faq.md

 [Sample code for Java and PHP](http://knowles.co.za/generating-south-african-id-numbers/)

+For testing purposes, you can utilise the following ID numbers when adding a user via the API.

 | ID Number | Notes |
 |---------------|--------------|
 | 8510290194083 | Valid ID Number   |